 Warnings While Using This Medicine:

-- Make sure your doctor knows if you or your child have kidney disease, anemia, depression, eye or vision problems, mental illness, or nerve problems (neuropathy or numbness).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, anemia, eye or vision problems, or a history of depression or mental illness.

 Possible Side Effects While Using This Medicine: